ThinkDataEd/curriculum/docs/unit1/lesson7.md

 could be answered using the snack-only data that would be hard to answer if the data included meals as well.

-8. Inform students that they will be taking part in a specific data collection method know as **Participatory Sensing** via a mobile application.
+8. Inform students that they will be taking part in a specific data collection method known as **Participatory Sensing** via a mobile application.
 This application can gather data via **surveys**, **images**, and **GPS** tracking.
 For students who choose to share their location, their precise location will not appear on the shared IDS map.
 In the interest of protecting student privacy, our GPS is configured to show a generalized location tag, not a specific address.